Jeffocube/Rshell/README.md

     When all Command objects are done being made, the execute class will carry out the commands following the connectors.
 # Prototypes/Research:

-When running a basic program to examine the behavior of fork(),
+Running a basic program to examine the behavior of fork(),
 ```
     pid_t testpid = fork();